 Recent and Highlighted News

 - February 19, 2025 I gave a talk at Cornell University’s Robotics Seminar.
+Thanks again for having me!
 Here’s a recording of my talk, outlining our lab’s recent advances in planning under uncertainty:

-- January 28, 2025 My lab had two papers accepted to IEEE ICRA 2025: one on anticipatory planning for large-scale home environments and another on hybrid social navigation.
-Links to follow and we look forward to sharing these in Atlanta.
+- January 28, 2025 My lab had two papers accepted to ieee icra 2025: one on anticipatory planning for large-scale home environments and another on hybrid social navigation.
+We look forward to sharing these in Atlanta.

-- December 2024 I, as principal investigator, and GMU collaborators Daigo Shishika, Xuesu Xiao, and Xuan Wang have been awarded a $1.7 grant from the US Army Research Lab’s Tactical Behaviors and Maneuvers program.
-Read more about through the GMU news announcement.
+- December 2024 I, as principal investigator, and gmu collaborators Daigo Shishika, Xuesu Xiao, and Xuan Wang have been awarded a $1.7 million grant from the US Army Research Lab’s Tactical Behaviors and Maneuvers program.
+Read more about through the gmu news announcement.

 - October 16, 2024 We presented three papers at IROS 2024, spanning topics on active information gathering, learning-informed navigation, and team coordination on graphs.
 I also co-chaired the Robot Motion Planning 1 session.